urbit/urbit.org-reloaded/content/docs/arvo/clay/marks/writing-marks.md

 Additionally, we've used the `+validate` function in a few places to make sure our CSV data has consistent row lengths.

-If we save the above mark file as `csv.hoon` in `/mar` and `|commit %home`, we should now be able to import CSV files into Urbit.
+If we save the above mark file as `csv.hoon` in `/mar` and `|commit %base`, we should now be able to import CSV files into Urbit.
 Let's give it a go.
-In the root of our `%home` `desk`, let's add a file named `foo.csv` with the following contents:
+In the root of our `%base` `desk`, let's add a file named `foo.csv` with the following contents:

 ```
 foo,bar,baz